OpenVADL/openvadl/doc/tutorial.md

 An instantiation of a macro or the substitution of a macro argument are indicated by the dollar sign.

 An `instruction` defines the behavior of an instruction (line 37).
-After the symbol `=` the behavior is defined by a single statement or a list of statements in parantheses.
+After the equality symbol `"="` the behavior is defined by a single statement or a list of statements in parantheses.
-Assignment statements use the symbol `:=` to separate the target on the left hand side from the expression on the right hand side.
+Assignment statements use the symbol `":="` to separate the target on the left hand side from the expression on the right hand side.
 The precedence of all operators is listed in a table in section \r{expr_precedence}.
 A conditional statement is shown in line 45.